TRINITY ROBOTICS

 Session 7: Specific Game Rules

-These are the 11 rules that are specific to how you play Push Back.
+These are the 12 rules that are specific to how you play Override.

 <SG1> Starting a match

 At the start of each match, alliance robots must be no larger than 18″ long x 18″ wide x 18″ tall.
-They must be placed contacting the alliance parking zone barrier.
-A robot cannot be touching blocks (other than 1 preload), goals, loaders, or its alliance partner robot.
+They can expand once the match has started.

 <SG2> Horizontal expansion is limited

-Once the match begins, robots can expand beyond the 18″ x 18″ starting size, but it can never be larger than 22″ wide or 22″ long.
-(The robot must always be able to fit inside a 22″ x 22″ square.
+Once the match begins, robots can expand beyond the 18″ x 18″ starting size, but it can never be larger than 24″ wide x 24″ long.
+(The robot must always be able to fit inside a 24″ x 24″ square.

 <SG3> Vertical expansion is limited

 The robots must begin each match with dimensions smaller than 18″ x 18″ x 18″.
-Once the match starts, robots may expand vertically as long as they don’t exceed an overall height of 22″ at any point in the match.
+Once the match starts, robots may expand vertically as long as they don’t exceed an overall height of 50″ at any point in the match.
+However, during the endgame (last 10 seconds of the match) vertical expansion is limited to 18″ for any robot partly or completely in the midfield.

 <SG4> Keep scoring objects in the field

-You may not intentionally or strategically remove blocks from the field.
-If a block does leave the field during a match (intentionally or unintentionally), it will be given to a drive team member from the same color alliance as the block and it can be used as a match load.
+You may not intentionally or strategically remove pins or cups from the field.
+If a scoring element does leave the field during a match (intentionally or unintentionally), it will be returned to the field near where it left (in contact with the tiles and perimeter but not touching any other objects or robots).

 After 3 matches with a violation of this rule, all additional violations will become a major violation (disqualification).

-Any team who removes 3 or more blocks from the field in a single match will immediately receive a major violation (disqualification).
+Any team who removes 3 or more pins or cups from the field in a single match will immediately receive a major violation (disqualification).

-If it cannot be determined which robot was the last to contact a removed block, a violation will be given to all involved teams with the opposite color as the block.
+If it cannot be determined which robot was the last to contact a removed pin or cup, a violation will be given to all involved teams with the opposite color as the scoring object.

-<SG5> Each robot gets one block as a preload
+<SG5> Each robot gets one pin as a preload

-Prior to the start of each match, teams may each place one preload block (of the same color as their alliance) so that it:
+Prior to the start of each match, teams may each place one preload pin (red/yellow for the red alliance and blue/yellow for the blue alliance) so that it:

 • touches only one robot of their alliance

-• does not touch the same robot as another preload
+• does not touch the same preload as another robot

-• is not touching or within a goal or loader
+• is not touching or within a goal, loader, load zone, or toggle

 If a robot is not present for the match, that robot’s preload may be used as a match load.